 No list of the ultimate top 10 attractions in Leipzig is complete without spending time exploring its beautiful, historic old town.

+The Altes Rathaus (“old town hall”) is considered to be Germany’s best example of Renaissance architecture.
 Wandering through the streets of the old town, you’ll feel like you’ve stepped back in time.

 It’s possible to climb the tower.
 An appointment at the tourist information is necessary for that.

 Which of these top 10 things to do in Leipzig was your favorite?